 Council regulates vegetation removal (plants and trees) from private land (freehold).
 New planning scheme amendments (28/10/2016) require a permit to clear vegetation on all private land in the shire.

 It is an offence to damage or remove protected trees and plants without a permit or exemption and penalties may apply.

-To remove protected vegetation you must submit IDAS Form 1 and IDAS Form 6, including a plan showing the location of the vegetation, to Council.
-These forms are available on the Queensland Government website.
+To remove protected vegetation please submit the completed Clearing of Vegetation on Private Property Application Form, including a plan showing the location of the vegetation, to Council.

-Submit forms to the development counter at level 2, 9 Pelican Street, Tewantin.
+Submit the completed form and any supporting material to the development counter at level 2, 9 Pelican Street, Tewantin.
 Forms can also be emailed to Noosa Council or post to:

 PO Box 141